Welcome to Lima, the capital and largest city with 10 million people.

 Please see the program specific packing list for Andes Service and Amazon Expedition.

-This program is not overly strenuous, but students should be in at least average physical condition.
+This program is not overly strenuous, but students should be prepared to spend time hiking and working in humid jungle conditions.

 Altitude should not be a problem on this program.
 This program never reaches a high altitude that will effect students.